jackie-dai/Vault-of-Knowledge/Concurrency & Transactions I.md

 	how do we interleave transactions properly?

 Durability: if txn commits, its effects persist
-	if we know there was a transaction, the effects of the txn remains until changed
+	if we know there was a transaction, the effects of the txn remains until change

+### Serial Schedule
+each txn runs from start to finihs without any interfering actions complete isolation

+We need to design a schedule that have the same net effect as serial schedule (mimics isolation) but interleaves transactions